WE CAUGHT UP WITH

 Tell us about a typical day as Senior Sales Manager.

-One thing I do enjoy about my role is that no day is ever the same.
+One thing I enjoy about my role is that no day is ever the same.
 I know it’s a cliche, but it’s true.
 For example, yesterday I left my house at 6:30 am to catch a train to London for a prospect meeting.
-While on the train I was putting some finishing touches on the presentation I was planning to deliver – a big part of my role is preparation – and I didn’t get home again until about 8:30 pm.
+While on the train I was putting some finishing touches on the presentation I was planning to deliver – a big part of my role is preparation – and I didn’t get home again until about 8:30pm.

 Some weeks I’ll be here, there, and everywhere meeting clients.
 Then we have the Business Travel Show at London Excel every year which is a hectic – but productive – three days.